Dauphin of France: In literature

 In Mark Twain's Adventures of Huckleberry Finn, Huck encounters two odd characters who turn out to be professional con men.
-One of them claims that he should be treated with deference, since he is "really" an impoverished English duke, and the other, not to be outdone, reveals that he is "really" the Dauphin ("Looey the Seventeen, son of Looey the Sixteen and Marry Antonet").
+One of them claims that he should be treated with deference, since he is "really" an impoverished English duke, and the other, not to be outdone, reveals that he is "really" the Dauphin "Looy the Seventeen, son of Looy the Sixteen and Marry Antonet".

-Louis, Duke of Guyenne, the Dauphin of Viennois, is a character in Shakespeare's Henry V.
+Louis, Duke of Guyenne, the Dauphin of Viennois, is a character in William Shakespeare's Henry V. Another Shakespeare play, King John, features the future Louis VIII as "Lewis the Dauphin" - this is an anachronisms, as he died over a century before the term was applied to French heirs-apparent.

-In Baronness Emma Orczy's Eldorado, the Scarlet Pimpernel rescues the Dauphin from prison and helps spirit him from France.
+In Baroness Emma Orczy's Eldorado, the Scarlet Pimpernel rescues the Dauphin from prison and helps spirit him from France.

 Alphonse Daudet wrote a short story called "The Death of the Dauphin", about a young Dauphin who wants to stop Death from approaching him.

 The Dauphin is also mentioned in Cormac McCarthy's Blood Meridian.

 "The Dauphin" is a 1988 episode of Star Trek: The Next Generation.
-As the titular character is female, the episode title gets the gender incorrect (the French female equivalent is "Dauphine").
+As the titular character (a planetary princess) is female, the episode title gets the gender incorrect (the French female equivalent is "Dauphine").

-Robert Pattinson portrays the Dauphin of Viennois in The King (2019 film).
+Robert Pattinson portrays the Dauphin of Viennois in The King.